 Students can pay a $50 non-refundable deposit to reserve their seat in a class.

 Payment in Full

 Students agree to pay the course fee in full one week prior to the course start.

 The Arthur Gary School of Real Estate accepts all Major Credit Cards, Cash, and Checks.
 There is a $30 fee for returned checks.

 Continuing Education Attendance Policy

 Classes will begin promptly at the scheduled start time.
 Check in will begin 15 minutes prior to the start time.
 Those not marked on the check in list will not receive an education affidavit.
 Attendees who are late, take extended breaks, or leave early may not be eligible to receive an affidavit depending on the state commission rules.
 Check with the office or your instructor during a planned break if you have questions about this policy.

 Classes will begin promptly at the time scheduled start time.
 Check in will begin 30 minutes prior to the designated start time of the first class and materials will be distributed during that time.
 Being late or leaving early for any class will be recorded and will affect your participation grade.
 Should the accumulated missed time exceed 10% of total class hours, a grade of INCOMPLETE will be given.
 Should the accumulated missed time exceed 30% of total class hours, you will be required to withdraw from the class and re-enroll in an upcoming course.

 School Cancellation Policy:

-The Arthur Gary School of Real Estate reserves the right to cancel class due to hazardous weather conditions and illness of the instructor.
-The School will post a cancellation notice on the front page of the website, and attempt to give as much notice as possible to all registered students via email.
-Students will have the option of taking another class or receiving a full refund.
+We hate to cancel a class, but if we do cancel for any reason, the School will post a cancellation notice on the front page of the website, and attempt to give as much notice as possible to all registered students via email.
+Students will have the option of taking another continuting ed class or receiving a full refund.